vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

 </figure>

 !!! note
-    Despite being located on a taxiway, **Helipad F** is treated as a runway.
-All aircraft need explicit clearance to cross the helipad holding points when taxiing on Taxiway A.
+    **Helipad F** is released to SMC by default.
+ADC must [coordinate](#adc-to-smc) with SMC prior to issuing a landing clearance to any helicopter intending to use Helipad F.

 **Runway 07/25** is located close to, but does not intersect with, Runway 01/19.
 Aircraft landing on **Runway 07** must receive explicit clearance to cross Runway 01/19, via Taxiway D3.